KuNgia09/vmp3-import-fix/README.md

-you can see log  file in `log/logger.txt`
+you can see the  log file in log/logger.txt

 ![image-20220716111801572](README.assets/image-20220716111801572.png)